tomiGoljevscek/Oxide.Docs/source/includes/plugin_api.md

             return myObject;
         }

-        // Hooks don't have to return something [HookMethod("SendMessage")]
+        // Plugin methods don't have to return something public void SendMessage()
-        void SendMessage(BasePlayer player)
         {
-            PrintToChat(player, "You just called the 'SendMessage' hook!");
+            Puts("You just called the 'SendMessage' method!");
         }
     }
 }